Back to all posts

 This distinction is pretty simple and comes down to the direction your pipes are running.
 Take a look under your sink.
 If the water supply pipe comes out horizontally from the wall, you’ll have an angle valve.
 This valve makes a 90-degree turn to connect to the faucet supply line, directing the water flow upward.
 It’s the most common setup in modern homes.
 If your water pipe comes up vertically from the floor, you’ll have a straight valve.
 It doesn’t need to make a turn and connects straight up to the faucet line.
 Choosing the right one is all about matching the layout of your existing plumbing.

-Matching the Valve to Your Pipes
+Choosing the Right Valve for Your Pipes

 It’s crucial that your shut-off valve is compatible with your plumbing pipes.
 Different valves are made for specific materials, like copper, PEX, or CPVC.
 Using the wrong type can lead to leaks and a poor connection.
 If you’re replacing a valve, the easiest way to get it right is to bring the old one with you to the hardware store.
 But if you’re feeling even a little unsure, it’s always best to get a professional opinion.
 A quick call for expert plumbing solutions can save you from a major headache and a potential water damage situation down the road.